Between Markov and restriction. Two more monads on categories for relations: Mass and domain categories

-\begin{remark} The equation above can be written as $\dom(f);\mass(f)=\mass(f)$, and the notion of mass is taken from the literature on Markov categories.
-It is immediate to see that domain categories are mass categories, since the diagrams coincide if the codomain of $f$ is $I$. \end{remark}
+\begin{remark} The right-most equation above can be written as $\dom(f);\mass(f)=\mass(f)$, and the notion of mass is taken from weakly-Markov categories~\cite{FritzGPT23}.
+Clearly, domain categories are mass categories.
+The converse does not hold in general (see Section~\ref{WR}); however, as shown in~\cite[Lemma 3.17]{abs-2502-03477}, the two conditions are equivalent in partial Markov categories. \end{remark}

-It is direct to check that the pre- and post-composition with structural arrows does not change the domain of an arrow.
+It is an easy check that the pre- and post-composition with structural arrows do not change the domain.

 \begin{lemma} Let $\mC$ be a domain category and $\freccia{X}{f}{Y}$ an arrow in $\mC$.
 Then it holds \begin{itemize} \item $\dom (f;\nabla_Y)=\dom (\nabla_X; f\otimes f) = \dom(f)$; \item $\dom (f;!_Y)=\dom (f)$. \end{itemize} \end{lemma}